francescobm/guitars-app/README.md

 2. Run `bower install` to update your bower packages
 3. Run `gulp build` to compile the project files for the first time and copy the vendors file into the dist folder.
 4. Run `gulp serve` to launch the project.
-5. Run 'karma start' to run test.
+5. Run `karma start` to run the test.

 ## Notes and Authentication
 - The app has been built on top of Firebase and requires authentication to access the admin area.